 CSET is available for download at the following link:

-Alternatively, the Control Systems Security Program also offers onsite training and guidance to asset owners in using CSET during onsite assessments.
+Alternatively, the ICS-CERT Program also offers onsite training and guidance to asset owners in the use of CSET during onsite assessments.
 These assessments are conducted at no cost to the asset owners.
 To assist an organization in planning and organizing an assessment using CSET, the following actions and items are recommended:

 - Identify the assessment team members and schedule a date.